owntracks/booklet/docs/features/waypoints.md

 On both iOS waypoints can be deleted by swiping it away.
 On Android, a long press is required.

 ### Beacons Ranging
-In addition to circular regions, the apps can monitor their proximity for [BLE Beacons](beacons.md).
+In addition to circular regions, the iOS app can monitor its proximity to [BLE Beacons](beacons.md).